Achieving waste free

 We’ll work with partners throughout the tea industry to make this happen across ekaterra's brands worldwide.

 2. Packaging that’s 100% recyclable, compostable or reusable by 2025

 Most people want to recycle – but there isn’t always a straightforward way to do it.
 So as well as making sure all of our packaging is made of recyclable materials, we’ll also be working with industry and local authorities to improve waste collection and recycling infrastructure throughout the world.

 On top of this ambition, we've already started developing and testing food-grade recycled materials which we plan to launch by 2030, so that at least half our portfolio is made from food-grade recycled materials by then.

-In what could turn out to be the biggest change of all, we’ll be launching refillable packaging by 2030.
-This will really mark a shopping revolution – moving away from the ‘one use’ model favoured throughout most of the 20th century to a circular, use-again approach.
-Look out for the launch of our prototypes, with iconic, eco-friendly styling.
+In what could turn out to be the biggest change of all, we hope to launch refillable packaging by 2030.
+This will really mark a shopping revolution – moving away from the ‘one use’ model favored throughout most of the 20th century to a ‘circular’, ‘use again’ approach.
+Keep your eyes peeled for some iconic, eco-friendly styling of this refillable packaging.